primus/primus/README.md

 The `spark` the actual real-time socket/connection.
 Sparks have a really low level interface and only expose a couple properties that are cross engine supported.
-The interface is modeled towards a Nodejs stream compatible interface.
+The interface is modeled towards a Node.js stream compatible interface.

 #### spark.headers